STIW3054-A182/-Prosciutto-Repo/README.md

 ## Introduction

-This is our project of STIW3034

-we are required to build a system that can retrive URL and analyze the content of many URL which are the result table of chess competition
+This is a system to retrieve URL and analyse the contents of many URl which are the result from a table of chess competition

 you can check the list of URL we have to analyze [here](https://github.com/STIW3054-A182/Assignments/wiki/Group-Project)